Deech08/modspectra/docs/custom_ppv_cubes.rst

     >>> lbd_coords_withvel = galcen_coords_withvel.transform_to(coord.GalacticLSR())

-`~modspectra.cube.EllipticalLBV` can now be used to compute a PPV cube.
+`~modspectra.cube.EmissionLBV` can now be used to compute a PPV cube.
 It requires some specialized arguments in the following order:

 * lbd_coords_withvel: the coordinates we computed in Galactic Coordinates with Velocity Information